 In Seattle the census of 1940 was taken in early April, just before the Balchs’ twin daughters Janet and Judith turned four years old and just before son Albert Balch III was born on April 26, 1940.
 Eldest daughter Beverly was listed as age five on the census in early April; she turned six years old just two days before the birth of her new brother.
 The census record of 1940 listed a live-in housekeeper in the Balch home that year.
 Any mother who has cared for a newborn baby plus other small children at the same time, will agree that household help is necessary!
 In 1940 there were no convenience products like disposable diapers or packaged meals, so in the Balch household there was all the laundry, cooking and cleaning to do plus the care of the four children.

 On December 8, 1939, President Franklin D. Roosevelt had declared a national emergency in response to the outbreak of war in Europe.
 Many people were absolutely against the involvement of the United States in the war, but President Roosevelt believed US involvement was inevitable.
 He used his executive powers to order a build-up of troops and war materials on the basis of defensive action, in case the USA might be attacked.
-Federal money was allocated for a build-up of Sand Point Naval Station for war readiness, and this led immediately to an increase in the population of northeast Seattle as military and civilian workers arrived.
+Federal money was allocated for a build-up of the Naval Air Station on Sand Point Way NE for war readiness, and this led immediately to an increase in the population of northeast Seattle as military and civilian workers arrived.
 The jolt to the local economy was a welcome one since the Great Depression had been dragging on since 1929.
 War preparations created jobs in everything from military service to road-building to housing-starts in northeast Seattle near to Sand Point.

 On the census of 1940 Albert Balch listed his occupation as “real estate developer,” showing that he had set this as his life direction, not just as a sideline or temporary project during the 1930s.
 Professionally as well as personally, Balch wanted to keep going forward into higher levels of achievement.
 Balch anticipated that if he could get in on the improvement in the economy which had finally come, that he could make a lot of money in building houses.